nuklear7/MongoDbAndAngular/README.md

 Nodeclipse is free open-source project that grows with your contributions.

-Express - application framework
-Nodemon - auto-publish tool
+Nodemon - auto-publish tool for developing.
+Express - back-end framework.
+AngularJs - front-end framework.
+Bootstrap - CSS library.